On Saturday October 20 2007 Wietse joined me for a repeat slog up into the Castle Mountain environs. This time, thankfully, we actually made it.

 [Wietse and Vern on the summit of Castle Mountain.
 Great views eh?!]

-[Don't ask what this is - I would like to know if anyone has an idea!]
+[Don't ask what this is - I would like to know if anyone has an idea!
+(UPDATE 2018 - See this article for an explanation of the mysterious object.)]

 [Can't see much - Wietse is just barely visible through the snow / cloud.]